Published 1 min read

 Students are taking the cyberscience skills they learn at UMass Lowell and applying them to real-world challenges alongside industry professionals.

-Senior computer science major Rohan Paranjape is one of 13 UMass Lowell undergraduate students who interned last summer with Science Applications International Corporation (SAIC), a global leader in technology integration and a partner in the Lowell Innovation Network Corridor (LINC).
+Rohan Paranjape, who recently graduated with a bachelor’s degree in computer science, was one of 13 UMass Lowell undergraduate students who interned last summer with Science Applications International Corporation (SAIC), a global leader in technology integration and a partner in the Lowell Innovation Network Corridor (LINC).
 Over eight weeks, he gained cloud computing skills through his support of Cloud One, a secure cloud platform managed by the U.S. Air Force and used by the Department of Defense to develop, deploy and scale mission-critical digital applications that leverage the latest commercial technologies.

 “The internship was beneficial, because it helped solidify the specific job that I want to do,” Paranjape says.
 “I found that I’m most interested in DevOps/systems engineering, which led me to apply for a position as a systems security engineer at Raytheon.”

-Raytheon, a major U.S. defense contractor within RTX Corporation, hired Paranjape for the full-time position, which he is slated to start after Commencement.
-Paranjape is also scheduled to commission into the Massachusetts Army National Guard as a Cyber Warfare Officer and will be attending the Cyber Basic Officer Leadership Course in Fort Gordon, Georgia.
-He is currently a part of the Army Reserve Officers' Training Corps (ROTC).
+Raytheon, a major U.S. defense contractor within RTX Corporation, hired Paranjape for the full-time position, which he started after Commencement.
+Paranjape also recently commissioned into the Massachusetts Army National Guard as a Cyber Warfare Officer.
+He will be attending the Cyber Basic Officer Leadership Course in Fort Gordon, Georgia.
+Paranjape was a part of the Army Reserve Officers' Training Corps (ROTC) at UMass Lowell.

-“My experience with CCDC and the SAIC internship, as well as being an ROTC cadet, set me apart when I applied for these roles,” Paranjape says.
+“My experience with CCDC (Northeast Collegiate Cyber Defense Competition) and the SAIC internship, as well as being an ROTC cadet, set me apart when I applied for these roles,” he says.
 “If I didn’t go to UMass Lowell, I don’t know where I would be.
 The opportunities that I’ve had here have been tremendous.”